phetsims/natural-selection/doc/model.md

 ### Population graph

-The population graph plot has time (in generations) as its x axis, and population (number of bunnies) as its y axis.
+The Population graph has time (in generations) as its x axis, and population (number of bunnies) as its y axis.
 There is a plot for total number of bunnies, and a plot for each allele.
 Data points occur at the following times/events whenever there is a change in number of bunnies:

 | Time | Event |
 | :--- | :--- |